 Contact Duane at: email@example.com

-Day 4: Exam and Course Changes; Exam Taking Strategies; How to Review/Prepare for the AP* Test; AP* Chemistry Test Development Committee; AP* Chemistry Reading
+Day 4: Exam Taking Strategies; How to Review/Prepare for the AP Test; AP Chemistry Test Development Committee; AP Chemistry Reading; Final questions and concerns.

 What to Bring:

-Participants are asked to obtain a copy of and (if possible!) solve the Free Response Questions from the 2012 AP* Chemistry Exam (available at: http://apcentral.collegeboard.com).
-If they cannot obtain a copy or have difficulty solving the questions, this is no problem—come to the Institute and we will help you!
-Participants are also asked to bring their own personal calculator (with trigonometric functions), a periodic table, a flash drive for copying files and lots of enthusiasm!
-You may also want to bring your own goggles and a laptop.
+Participants are asked to obtain a copy of and solve the Free Response Questions from the 2014 AP* Chemistry Exam.
+The Exam can be found at the AP Central website: http://apcentral.collegeboard.com a few days after the AP Chemistry Exam is given in early May.
+If you cannot obtain a copy or have difficulty solving the questions, this is no problem—come to the Institute and we will help you!
+Participants are also asked bring their own personal laptop computer, a calculator (with trigonometric functions), a new (empty) thumb drive for copying files, their own personal protective eyewear and lots of enthusiasm!

 *College Board, AP, Advanced Placement Program, Pre-AP, and the acorn logo are registered trademarks of the College Board.
 Used with permission.